AlexLeeVT/DancePad/README.md

 Prototyping:
 Order electrical parts - In progress
 Order hardware - Not yet started
-Develop software for wireless transmission - completed Develop interface with computer - completed
+Develop software for wireless transmission - in progress Develop interface with computer - completed
 Integrate hardware - Not yet started
 Full CAD - Not yet started